DrKGD/deatharte.api.nvim/README.md

     { 'another-awesome-library', from ='noname/another-awesome-library.nvim' }
 }
 if list then
-	local msg = { 'The following dependencies were found to be missing:' }
+	local msg = { 'The following dependencies are not satisfied:' }
 	for _, missing in ipairs(list or { }) do
 		msg[#msg + 1] = ('   ‹%s› from ‹%s›'):format(missing[1], missing.from)
 	end